BiTinerary/Computer_Sells_Itself/README.md

 current machine.
 This info is then appended to a text file (hardcoded as welp.txt) on the current users Desktop.

 For future reference: Create a selenium script that posts to CraigsList, Amazon, and/or Ebay using the generated text to fill in the descriptions, where necessary.
+This process will be similar to your Auto_Amazon_Lister repository.
 Otherwise simply use Make/Model to find the item on Amazon and add to their preconfigured product catalog.